Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

-ML can be applied across all stages of a patient’s journey \cite{lee2021artificial,moustafa2021big}: risk assessment, diagnosis, prognosis, treatment, and remission in a variety of disorders, including: depression, anxiety, schizophrenia, PTSD, and so on \cite{graham2019artificial} to various sources of data \cite{su2020deep,abbas2021digital} including: natural language, speech, facial expressions, body language, social media, as well as traditional clinical surveys and neuroimaging results.
-Table~\ref{tab4} summarizes key recent studies that use ML to support various stages of patient journey.
-Applying ML makes it possible to build models that are optimized for each patient \cite{bzdok2018machine}, as opposed to using traditional statistical models that optimize for group effects.
-While building ML models, data for representative patients can be used as held-out validation or test sets.
+ML can be applied across all stages of a patient’s journey \citep{lee2021artificial,moustafa2021big}: risk assessment, diagnosis, prognosis, treatment, and remission in a variety of disorders \citep{graham2019artificial}, where the analytics can be applied to natural language, speech, facial expressions, body language, social media, as well as traditional clinical surveys and neuroimaging data \citep{su2020deep,abbas2021digital}.
+Table~\ref{tab4} summarizes recent representative studies that use ML to support various stages of patient journey.
+Applying ML can build personalized models that are optimized for each patient \citep{bzdok2018machine}, as opposed to traditional models that are only optimized for group effects.
 Furthermore, given the inter and intra-disease variability between clinical diagnosis and symptoms, ML can be used to model the differential diagnosis between disease categories using methods like multi-task learning.
-All of these ways of ML applications can be considered to be the first level of precision added to ML-powered psychiatry.
+All of these mentioned ML applications can be considered to be the first level of precision added to ML-powered psychiatry.